heleenbrueggen/masterthesis/README.md

 # Permission and access

 The archive is accessible on github at the following [link](https://github.com/heleenbrueggen/masterthesis/).
 However, the data files and some result files are not included there due to limited storage capabilities.
-Only the absolute bias, coverage, and confidence interval widths files are included in `results\evaluations`.
+Only the absolute bias, coverage, and confidence interval widths files are included in `results/evaluations`.
 I, Heleen Brüggen, am solely responsible for the content of the archive, which is publicly available.
 My contact information can be found at the top of this document.

 # Manuscript

 The manuscript is written in LateX and can be found in the folder `thesis`.
 This folder also contains the BibteX file for the bibliography.
-The plots that are used in the manuscript are in the folder `thesis\graphs`.
+The plots that are used in the manuscript are in the folder `thesis/graphs`.